fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程三.md

 &emsp;&emsp;This function continues to be supported for backward compatibility, but you should prefer `moveaxis`.
 The `moveaxis` function was added in `NumPy 1.11`.
 Parameters:

 - `a`: ndarray.
 Input array.
-- `axis`: int.
+- `axis`: `int`.
 The axis to roll backwards.
 The positions of the other axes do not change relative to one another.
-- `start`: int, optional.
+- `start`: `int`, optional.
 The axis is rolled until it lies before this position.
-The default, 0, results in a "complete" roll.
+The default, `0`, results in a `complete` roll.

 ``` python
 >>> a = np.ones((3,4,5,6))